MarcusHoltz/Firefox/README.md

 ### uBlock Origin

-[uBlock Origin](https://ublockorigin.com/) is an open-source, cross-platform browser extension for content filtering ï¿½ primarily aimed at neutralizing privacy invasion in an efficient, user-friendly method.
+[uBlock Origin](https://ublockorigin.com/) is an open-source, cross-platform browser extension for content filtering - primarily aimed at neutralizing privacy invasion in an efficient, user-friendly method.

 > uBlock Origin requires lists to operate.